Search by category, archive or keyword

 Tips for Intervention Success

 Confronting personal toxic ego issues is the first essential step of any intervention process.
 The participants must be willing to self-examine and acknowledge past enabling behaviors and personal issues that may interfere with a loved one’s recovery.
 This is usually most difficult for parents who are unwilling or unable to recognize the roles they have played in their children’s addictions.
 These include past interactions and influences that led to substance abuse or enabling behaviors that allowed substance abuse to continue.

 If a professional interventionist assists with a child’s intervention, he or she will invariably speak to the parents about any ego issues that surfaced during the planning phase of the intervention.
 These are difficult but necessary conversations.
 Even if a particular parent’s strong emotions seem insurmountable, it is crucial to emphasize function over passion.
 Parents must learn to put aside personal feelings, stop focusing on how the addiction has affected them personally, and shift focus to the child’s struggle.

 How Big Is Your Ego?

-Self-reflection can be difficult for anyone, but it is a requirement for a constructive intervention.
+Self-reflection can be difficult for anyone, but it is a requirement for constructive intervention.
 Parents who enable their children’s addictions may need professional counseling or other services before they can helpfully contribute to the intervention.
-The Family First Intervention Ego Quiz can act as a stepping stone for some critical self-analysis to begin addressing ego issues before they interfere with substance abuse recovery.